GuepardoApps/GuepardoApps.github.io/_pages/projects.md

   				</a>
         </div>
         <div class="card-content white-text">
-          <p>Simple android application with material design to save the amount of coins you have and to checkthe value for each coins.Furthermore you get the trend of the last 24h.</p>
+          <p>Android app to save the amount of coins you have and to checkthe value for each coins.Trend of the last 24h.</p>
         </div>
         <div class="card-action">
   				<a target="_blank" href="https://www.android.com" title="Platform">